chocoyloco/WhatsOnMyPlate/README.md

 # Welcome to WhatsOnMyPlate!

 ## What is WhatsOnMyPlate?
 It's a tool built with the college student in mind that will help students build a meal plan that closely aligns with their goals!
+Due to the tool being in testing phase, it is limited only to USC students.
 ## How it works
 1. **Scrape.** A Python script (`scrape.py`) pulls each dining hall's menu from their respective college's public menu data.
 2. **Clean.** It removes section headers and restricted stations, and keeps allergen and dietary tags.
 This helps eliminate food choices out of students reach!